Amateur Radio Club | Americanism | American Legion Riders | Baseball | Blood Donors

 Youth Cadet Law Enforcement

-The American Legion, Department of California offers many outstanding programs.
-Through our many commissions, like the Americanism and Children & Youth commissions, we support programs to enhance the lives of our youth.
-These programs give our youth an opportunity to receive further education, enhance leadership and speaking skills, develop good sportsmanship, build strong character, and become active citizens in their community while they enjoy wholesome Legion supported programs.
-Many of these program can only exist with the direct support of our local posts.
+The American Legion, Department of California offers many outstanding programs through its posts.
+The commissioners from each area are available to advise and assist the posts in implmenting and maitaining the programs.
+These programs give our members and their youth an opportunity to receive further education, enhance leadership and speaking skills, develop good sportsmanship, build strong character, and become active citizens in their community while they enjoy wholesome Legion supported programs.
+These program can only exist with the direct support of our local posts.
+Through the programs of the American Legion, posts have the opportunity serve their communities and introduce them to The American Legion.

 The American Legion has formed a special entity to provide a forum for military veterans who today are engaged in a hobby that can also provide emergency communications "when all else fails."
 During the May 2011 Spring Meetings, the National Executive Committee authorized the establishment of The American Legion Amateur Radio Club (TALARC).